All Episodes

 Right.

-Oh so he wouldn't be able to do it.
+So he wouldn't be able to do it.

-The prostate wouldn't work, nothing.
+The prostate wouldn't work.

 So, but because he's got such potent sperm.

-And then that's how he was able to get back to his community by helping some of the ladies who were infertile make uh more babies.
+And then that's how he was able to get back to his community by helping some of the ladies who were infertile make more babies.

-They they're like, what's going on out there?
+You know, they're like, what's going on out there?

 Right.